 Mono County Department LTC is responsible for building and maintaining all public streets within the June Lake community to ensure that residents and visitors alike can travel the June Lake Loop safely and efficiently using various modes of transportation.
+Any improvements to the State Highway System requires coordnation and approval from Caltrans.
 A variety of engineering tools can be used to make sure that the roadways in June Lake are designed to keep bicyclists and pedestrians safe at all times.
 Some of these tools include street design techniques that are meant to reduce traffic congestion, decrease vehicular speeds, provide safe and clearly designated spaces for pedestrians and bicyclists to use the road and cross safely, and enhance pedestrian and bicycle safety and comfort.